alphagov/email-alert-api/docs/adr/adr-008-monitoring-and-alerting.md

 published through [Travel Advice Publisher][] does not arrive in a particular Gmail inbox within a specified time period.

-Monitoring an inbox for a limited set of emails has its own distinct flaws.
+Monitoring an inbox for a limited set of emails has its own flaws.
 If Email Alert API breaks outside of office hours then engineers would not be notified unless travel advice content was published.
-This alert also monitors beyond the boundaries of the email alert system - considering whether GOV.UK publishing, Notify and Gmail are all working - leading to alerts representing problems outside the control of GOV.UK engineers (such as Gmail identifying an email as spam).
+This alert also monitors beyond the boundaries of the email alert system - considering whether GOV.UK publishing, Notify and Gmail are all working - leading to alerts representing problems that are irrelevant to the system, or outside the control of GOV.UK engineers (such as Gmail identifying an email as spam).
 Finally, by nature of being time based, these alerts are also vulnerable to the system being busy - where a sufficiently high volume of travel advice publishings guarantees that an alert will trigger.

 Reviewing this monitoring approach helped us understand the reputation for unactionable alerts and reviewing the GOV.UK incidents for Email Alert API